TimMikeladze/arango-migrate/README.md

 `yarn arango-migrate -u`

-Runs all unapplied migrations.
+Runs all un-applied migrations.

-`yarn arango-migrate -u -t 1`
+`yarn arango-migrate -u -t 2`

-Runs all unapplied migrations up to and including version 1.
+Runs all un-applied migrations up to and including migration with version number 2.

 ## Understanding ArangoDB transactions and the step function